lizmitnick/political-tweets/README.md

 # political-tweets
-Scrapes political tweets on key topics for presidential hopefuls using TweetScraper (https://github.com/jonbakerfish/TweetScraper.git)
+Scrapes political tweets on key topics for presidential hopefuls using TweetScraper (https://github.com/jonbakerfish/TweetScraper.git) and exports to CSV with fields 'usernameTweet', 'ID', 'text', 'datetime'.
+Data can then be analyzed for various trends and/or utilized for model training.

 ## Setup